 Brown hosted a holiday party at her house every year for a group of her friends.
 In the years prior, there was one friend who tended to get too drunk and make other party-goers uncomfortable.

 This year, Brown decided to do something different.
 Instead of allowing events to unfold, she decided to address this friend before the party to create clear boundaries.
 She approached her and said, “I would love to see you and your family at my party this year, but if you decide to come, I’m going to have to ask you not to drink.”
 At first, her friend didn’t get it.
-She said, “oh yeah, I got a bit out of hand last year.
+She said, “Oh yeah, I got a bit out of hand last year.
 I’ll have to tone it down.”
 Brown responded by saying, “I’m not asking you to tone it down, I am saying that if you come to my party, I am asking you not to drink.”

-Boundaries do not = judgement
+Boundaries do not = judgment.

 Without any judgment, resentment, malice, et cetera, Brown stated clearly what she would allow and what she wouldn’t allow.
 Unfortunately, her friend did not like hearing what she had to say.
 But for Brown, it was more important to set boundaries, practice self-care, respect herself, and accept what would happen afterward.